Background

 The average Category 1 response time improved from 7 minutes 44 seconds in May 2018 to 6 minutes 54 seconds in May 2019.
 Response times fluctuated for the following two years, with the 7-minute target last being met in April 2021, with an average response time of exactly 7 minutes.

-In May 2024, around 13% of incidents fell under Category 1, which covers a wider range of conditions than the former Red 1 category (which only included cardiac arrest patients who were not breathing and did not have a pulse, and other severe conditions).
-Performance against the previous target, that 75% of Category A (immediately life-threatening) calls should receive a response within 8 minutes, had been declining and was last met in January 2014.
+In May 2025, around 13% of incidents fell under Category 1, which covers a wider range of conditions than the former Red 1 category (which only included cardiac arrest patients who were not breathing and did not have a pulse, and other severe conditions).
+Performance against the previous target, that 75% of Category A (immediately life-threatening) calls should receive a response within 8 minutes, has now been met for the first time since June 2021.

 Ambulance response times to emergency situations